 Membership, donations, corporate gifts and planned giving support our mission of preserving local history.Ways to support

 Our beautiful historic properties are the ideal year-round location to host your special event.Rental options

 Located at 26 Main Street in the heart of Blairstown's Historic District, this building pre-dates 1900 and boasts 19th century Frontier architecture.
-Today it houses the Blairstown Museum.
-Perfect for smaller gatherings, up to 18 people.
+A professional space to offer the public and guests your products or services.

 Take your event on the road with our recently renovated, charming trolley.
 Named after the Blairstown Railway's 1880 steam-powered pony inspection station, it is ideal for sightseeing and weddings.
 Seats up to 14 people, driver included.

 Planning to visit?
 Look at the calendar for upcoming events and tours.
 View Event Calendar

 The Greater Blairstown Area is brimming with family-friendly tourist attractions.